-Ghunsa/Kanchenjunga Community Development Project Ghunsa model school Ghunsa Health Clinic The Ghunsa school has continued to successfully operate with 100% attendance and been recognised as a model school by the Nepalese Government.
+Ghunsa/Kanchenjunga Community Development Project Ghunsa model school Ghunsa Health Clinic The Ghunsa school has continued to successfully operate with 100% attendance (when open) and been recognised as a model school by the Nepalese Government.
+56 children attend the school (40 boarders, 16 day students) which runs up to year 8.
+Three students are being supported to attend high school elsewhere in Nepal.
+The Government is now paying for 2000NRs / month per child.
 The Ghunsa health clinic has been providing critical medical services and health education to the region since 2015, supporting 400 people.
-56 children attend the school (40 boarders, 16 day students) which runs up to year 8.
-Four students are being supported to attend high school elsewhere in Nepal.
-The Government now paying for 2000NRs / month per child The clinic is now well established and increasingly supported by government and we are fast phasing out our participation, in accordance with our Developing Sustainable Communities development model which see us exit projects as quickly as possible.
-Future directions The success of the Ghunsa school has generated interest from the surrounding area, and we are now looking to conduct a scoping study in 2019/20 with the intention of rolling out the Ghunsa school model across the Kanchenjunga region.
-Future directions Thanks to the successful lobbying of our HDFA team in Nepal, the Nepalese government will be fully funding and operating the health clinic from 2020 Over three years we wish to: Roll out the Ghunsa school model down valley Further development of the scholarship programs Strengthen relationships with national education bodies Handed over to community
+The clinic is now well established and increasingly supported by government and we are fast phasing out our participation, in accordance with our Developing Sustainable Communities development model which see us exit projects as quickly as possible.
+Future directions: The success of the Ghunsa school has generated interest from the surrounding area, and we are now looking to conduct a scoping study in 2019/20 with the intention of rolling out the Ghunsa school model across the Kanchenjunga region.
+Future directions: Thanks to the successful lobbying of our HDFA team in Nepal, the Nepalese government will be fully funding and operating the health clinic from 2020 Over three years we wish to: Roll out the Ghunsa school model down valley in other remote villages Further development of the scholarship programs Strengthen relationships with national education bodies Over three years we wish to: Fully hand over the Health Clinic and facilities to the local community Support other communities down valley to learn from this model of remote health care